-- A. A short power-supply cord is provided to reduce the risk of becoming entangled in or tripping over a longer cord. - B. If an extension cord is used: - the marked electrical rating of the extension cord should be at least as great as the electrical rating of the appliance, and - (2) the cord should be arranged so that it will not drape over the counter top or tabletop where it can be pulled on by children or tripped over unintentionally.
+- A short power-supply cord is provided to reduce the risk of becoming entangled in or tripping over a longer cord. - Extension cords are available and may be used, but special care must be exercised in use. - C. If an extension cord is used: - the marked electrical rating of the extension cord should be at least as great as the electrical rating of the appliance, and - (2) the cord should be arranged so that it will not drape over the counter top or tabletop where it can be pulled on by children or tripped over unintentionally.

 CAUTION: During use, the internal parts of the Breadman® and the area around the Steam Vent are HOT.

 Keep out of reach of children to avoid possible injury.